Lonely Mountain: Erebor in The Hobbit

-In the Third Age, while the young Thorin II Oakenshield was out hunting, the dragon Smaug flew south from the Grey Mountains, killed all the dwarves he could find, and destroyed the town of Dale.
-Smaug then took over the mountain, using the dwarves' hoard as a bed.
-King Thrór, his son Thráin II, and several companions escaped death by a secret door.
-Although Thrór and Thráin later perished, Thorin lived in exile in the Ered Luin, far to the west.
-On a journey, he met the wizard Gandalf.
-Together they formed a plan to reclaim the mountain.
-Gandalf insisted that burglary was the best approach and recommended the hobbit Bilbo Baggins, whom he represented to be a professional thief.
+In the Third Age, while the young Thorin II Oakenshield is out hunting, the dragon Smaug flies south from the Grey Mountains, kills all the dwarves he could find, and destroys the town of Dale.
+Smaug takes over the mountain, using the dwarves' hoard as a bed.
+King Thrór, his son Thráin II, and several companions escape death by a secret door.
+While Thrór and Thráin later perish, Thorin lives in exile in the Ered Luin, far to the west.
+On a journey, he meets the wizard Gandalf.
+Together they form a plan to reclaim the mountain.
+Gandalf insists that burglary is the best approach and recommends the hobbit Bilbo Baggins.

-Bilbo, Thorin, and Thorin's company of twelve other Dwarves travelled to the Lonely Mountain to regain the treasure.
-They planned to use the secret door, whose key and map Gandalf had managed to obtain from Thráin, whom he had found at the point of death in the pits of Dol Guldur.
-On Durin's Day, when the setting sun and the last moon of autumn were in the sky together, the day's last sunlight would fall on the door and expose its keyhole so that it could be unlocked.
-By a fortunate coincidence, this happened soon after Bilbo and the Dwarves arrived, and the Hobbit was able to enter the mountain and steal a golden cup.
+Bilbo, Thorin, and Thorin's company of twelve other Dwarves travel to the Lonely Mountain to regain the treasure.
+They plan to use the secret door, whose key and map Gandalf had obtained from Thráin, whom he had found at the point of death in the pits of Dol Guldur.
+On Durin's Day, when the setting sun and the last moon of autumn are in the sky together, the day's last sunlight falls on the door and exposes its keyhole.
+The Hobbit enters the mountain and steals a golden cup.

-Smaug, enraged by the theft, emerged from the mountain and flew south to destroy Lake-town, which he thought to be the source of the "thieves".
-During this attack Smaug was killed by Bard the Bowman; Thorin claimed the mountain on learning of Smaug's demise.
-However, the Men of Esgaroth, supported by Thranduil and the Elves of Mirkwood, marched in force to the mountain to demand a part of the dragon's hoard as recompense for the destruction.
-Thorin, mad with greed, refused all claims and sent word to his second cousin Dáin II Ironfoot, chief of the Dwarves of the Iron Hills, who brought reinforcements to the aid of Thorin and Company.
-However before any battle began, an army of Orcs and Wargs descended on Erebor.
-Dwarves, Elves, and Men joined ranks against them, which led to the Battle of Five Armies.
-During this battle, Thorin's nephews Fíli and Kíli were killed, and Thorin himself was mortally injured; he died shortly afterwards.
-The title of King under the Mountain passed to Dáin.
+Smaug, enraged by the theft, emerges from the mountain and flies south to destroy Lake-town, which he suspects is the source of the "thieves".
+During this attack Smaug is killed by Bard the Bowman; Thorin claims the mountain on learning of Smaug's demise.
+However, the Men of Esgaroth, supported by Thranduil and the Elves of Mirkwood, march in force to the mountain to demand a part of the dragon's hoard as recompense for the destruction.
+Thorin, mad with greed, refuses all claims and sends word to his second cousin Dáin II Ironfoot, chief of the Dwarves of the Iron Hills, who bring reinforcements.
+Before battle can begin, an army of Orcs and Wargs descends on Erebor.
+Dwarves, Elves, and Men join ranks against them, leading to the Battle of Five Armies.
+Thorin's nephews Fíli and Kíli are killed, and Thorin is mortally injured; he dies shortly afterwards.
+The title of King under the Mountain passes to Dáin.